MinaProtocol/mina/README-sandbox.md

 peers to connect to, because its purpose is to create a fresh blockchain.

-`--config-directoy` can be omitted, in which case it defaults to `~/.mina-config`.
+`--config-directory` can be omitted, in which case it defaults to `~/.mina-config`.
 You should pass it if you already have another blockchain's data stored in there.
 In case the daemon fails, complaining about write access to this directory, try providing an absolute path rather than relative one.

+The consensus algorithm that Mina uses requires that blocks are being produced constantly and if there's too long a delay, the chain will halt.
+For that reason for every restart of the daemon, a new blockchain should be started (because there are no other nodes to keep it running while our node is out, as it would be the case in a normal network).
+Therefore, when reusing the same config directory over and over again, it's important to remove it before each restart.
+Otherwise the daemon will try to pick up the old blockchain and will get stuck on it.

-If the block producer's key wasn't copied over to the wallet previously.
-The following error will appear:
+If the block producer's key wasn't copied over to the wallet previously, the following error will appear:

 ```log
 Cannot open file: ./.mina-config/wallets/store/B62qqhZY2AsNuPEAHVnk8sn6dTW7Mpge5Xsn85EPii6hDPNVzJP437S.
 Error: No such file or directory